chapter one

 • Representing data pipelines in workflows as graphs of tasks

-• How Airflow fits into the ecosystem of workflow managers
+• Seeing how Airflow fits into the ecosystem of workflow managers

-• Determining if Airflow is a good fit for you
+• Determining whether Airflow is a good fit

-Apache Airflow helps you tackle this challenge by building data pipelines that coordinate data operations in an efficient and structured manner.
-In this process, Airflow is best thought of as an orchestrator conductor: it connects to your different systems and coordinates work between them to ensure a harmonious end-result – high quality data.
-This work can include a wide variety of operations, from loading data from a source system, to transforming data through queries, training a model, and more.
+Apache Airflow helps you tackle this challenge by building data pipelines that coordinate data operations in an efficient, structured manner.
+In this process, Airflow is best thought of as an orchestrator conductor; it connects to your systems and coordinates work between them to ensure a harmonious result: high-quality data.
+This work can include a wide variety of operations, from loading data from a source system to transforming data through queries, training a model, and more.

 1.1 Introducing data pipelines